 The first thing I'd like to say is that we're delighted to have you.
 It's not just because you're nice people, but because you share our vision and mission.
 What we appreciate with you is this shared mission and expertise in the digital world, which is very useful and will be for others.

 What I love about digitalswitzerland is the diversity and complementarity of our ecosystem.
 In terms of our values, we have a community-oriented mentality.
 Member involvement is essential, and we've found that those who are actively engaged in our events, programs, committees or on our platforms reap the most benefits.
-You do it very well, and I thank you for that.
+You do it very well, so thank you.

 For our partnership to be even more fruitful, it's essential to remain as active as you are right now, to bring that positive energy.
 I don't have any specific expectations, but I do have quality standards, and that's what you bring!
 You get involved with us, you challenge us, you suggest ideas, and you commit to the initiatives we put in place.